spatie/laravel-csp/README.md

 composer require spatie/laravel-csp
 ```

-## Usage

-You can install the config-file with:
+You can publish the config-file with:

 ```bash
 php artisan vendor:publish --provider="Spatie\LaravelCsp\LaravelCspServiceProvider" --tag="config"
 ```

-This is the contents of the file which will be published at `config/csp.php`
+This is the contents of the file which will be published at `config/csp.php`:

 ``` php
 return [